 • Signature field

 We offer a free rental application that you can fire off to prospective tenants at the push of a button.
-You can even include tenant screening reports.
+You can even include tenant screening reports to help fitting applicants get approved faster.

-And to completely ensure you don’t lose money to non-paying tenants, you can buy insurance against it for a few hundred dollars.
+To completely ensure you don’t lose money to non-paying tenants, you can buy insurance against them for a few hundred dollars.
 If the tenant stops paying the rent, the insurance kicks in and starts paying it.
 Check out Rent Rescue for details.

 Differences in Tenant Screening Criteria for Apartments vs. Detached Single-Family Homes

-But what are the main differences between a house rental application and an apartment application?
-It boils down to the fact that in multifamily properties, landlords must keep all the tenants happy.
+There are many differences between a house rental and an apartment application.
+However, you can boil it down to this: landlords must work to keep all the tenants happy in multifamily properties.

 Think of an apartment block as a delicate ecosystem.
-If you introduce a tenant with no respect for others, everything goes out of whack.
-Your applicant might look great on paper, but if they don’t act in accordance with the house rules, they’ll cause more problems than they are worth.
+If a disrespectful tenant rents an apartment, everything goes out of whack.
+Your potential renter might look great on paper, but if they don’t act according to the house rules, they will cause more problems than they are worth.

 In apartments, the perfect tenant doesn’t just pay on time and take good care of your property.
 They also must play nice with their neighbors.
 So, it bodes well for you to tweak your apartment application to screen out tenants that will cause neighborly issues.

-And by making your prospective tenants aware of the house rules up front, you’re clearly conveying your expectations.
-While also allowing applicants to decide if your unit is right for them before they view it.
+By informing prospective tenants of the house rules up front, you’re clearly conveying your expectations and allowing applicants to decide if your unit is right for them before they view it.
+To clarify further, here are the fine-print details you must look for.

 Noise